A Day in the Life of a GP

 Why are things not what they were 10-15 years ago?

 General Practice is funded by what is called a block contract.
 It is not a payment by activity contract.
 This means that a GP surgery has a set amount of funding every year based on the number of patients registered with the practice.
 Whether a patient has 1 appointment in the year or 10 times in the year the funding the practice receives does not change.
-This means increasing demand cannot be matched with increased staffing.
+This means sadly and to our frustration increasing demand cannot be matched with increased staffing.
 The result is that the more demand on the system, sadly the longer the wait times will be.

 This funding model has not changed in the past 20 years - however what has changed is increased life expectancy, increasing complex illness, increasing treatment options for illness, increased awareness and anxiety about illness resulting in desires to see a GP for a problem or symptoms that patients 15 years ago would not book a GP appointment about.
 There has also been a significant increase in bureaucracy.